BU-Spark/se-editor-ai/README.md

 ## Future Work
 - **Fix Existing Known Bugs and Issues**
+- **Improve AI Features:** Implement functionality to refresh AI-generated suggestions, headlines, etc. to receive new and different outputs.
 - **Migrate AI and API functionalities:** Move AI functionalities and related API calls to the backend for security and performance.
 - **Migrate Authentication:** Move Firebase authentication to the backend for security and performance.
 - **Improve UI:** Redesign interactions for a smoother user experience.
 - **Google Authentication:** Add Google login for easier user sign-in.